bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

 Composite blocks are blocks each of which is made up of one or more fenced blocks.

+[ The "wrapfig" block. ]
+This block implements a wrapfig that is to align an image either to the right or left of a paragraph.

 [ The "figure" block. ]
 This block is recognized by the presence of ".figure" at the first line.